jeffreychung/WhiteLabelWordpress/README.markdown

 * An administrative domain, where the actual Wordpress installation resides.
 This should be protected with a password.
 * A frontend domain, which holds the frontend code.
 * A static domain, where the CSS files and images are served from.

+First, install your WP on the administrative domain.
+Then copy the files from the frontend folder to your frontend location and set up your config.php.
+Finally, apply the plugins in the plugin folder and create your custom theme.